 Be a smart skincare shopper: Ask these 4 questions!

-Medical aesthetics is an unregulated industry in Canada, which means that treatments can be carried out by people with little or no medical experience, so it really is buyer beware!
+Medical aesthetics is an unregulated industry in Canada.
+It is not a licensed trade like it is in the States where aesthetics students need to complete a certain number of hours and complete a licensing exam before they can practice.
+In fact, hairstylists (who must be licensed in order to practice) undergo more professional scrutiny and regulation than skin care professionals in Canada do.
+To become a certified “skin therapist” in Canada, one needs only to attend a privately-owned beauty school for less than a year.
+Upon completion, many of these new grads open up shop and market themselves as pros, which means that potentially dangerous treatments can be carried out by people with little or no medical experience.
+It is really is buyer beware!
 As a patient/customer, you deserve to know who is treating you, what their qualifications are, who the supervising physician is (if any at all), and where their products come from.
 Below are some key questions to ask, either on the phone or at your initial consultation.

 1. Is there a doctor on site, and what kind of physician are they?